GCBallesteros/DebugMode/README.md

 better pdb and you will have available [wat](https://github.com/igrek51/wat) to inspect all your variables in a much more powerful way.

+Lastly, `debug_mode` will create a folder in the current directory named `_debug` and will store it's path under the name `debug_folder` and make it globally accessible.

 ## Usage

 To use it simply import it and export the `DBG` environment variable.